-It has been almost six years since Colorado approved Constitutional Amendment 64, which legalized recreational marijuana in the state.
+It has been almost eight years since Colorado approved Constitutional Amendment 64, which legalized recreational marijuana in the state.
 After the ruling in Colorado, 28 other states and the District of Columbia followed suit, allowing the medicinal or recreational use of marijuana for adults.
 Of course, these local laws are in direct opposition to The Controlled Substances Act (CSA), Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970.
 This is the Act that prohibits the manufacturing, import, possession, and use of marijuana and other narcotics, stimulants, depressants, hallucinogens, anabolic steroids, and other chemicals is regulated.

 Under the parameters of the CSA, marijuana is a Schedule I drug and “has a high potential for abuse.”
 The Act goes on to say, “[marijuana] has no currently accepted medical use in treatment in the United States.
 There is a lack of accepted safety for the use of the drug under medical supervision.”